csantill/days_of_code/CDC/RProject/CDCData/Data/datasources.md

 Load Geo data
 -------------

-Latitudeo and Longitude Coordinates for each state were downloaded from
+Latitude and Longitude Coordinates for each state were downloaded from
 <https://inkplant.com/code/state-latitudes-longitudes>